freesewing/freesewing/markdown/org/docs/patterns/teagan/instructions/de.md

 </Tip>

 - We are going to finish the arm and neck hole with [knit binding](/docs/sewing/knit-binding) (note: not a knit band.
-There’s a difference, and it’s explained [here](/docs/sewing/knit-binding)).
+Es gibt einen Unterschied, und der wird [hier](/docs/sewing/knit-binding) erklärt).

 <Note>
 This is the most complex step in making the Teagan T-shirt, but it just requires a bit of practice.
 Don’t worry, all you need to do is make a couple of these and you’ll be a pro in no time.